-2019 has been the year of 5G, with both Telstra and Optus officially switching on their respective networks in selected areas.
+5G has undergone a huge period of change in the past few years, with both Telstra and Optus officially switching on their respective networks in selected areas.
 While it’s still early days for the next-generation mobile technology, lucky Telstra customers can now try out the network in enabled areas now (provided they have a 5G-compatible device).

 If you’re keen to give 5G a test run, you’ve probably got a lot of questions — such as where can you access 5G, which phones are 5G-capable, and how much it costs.
 We’ve put together a handy guide to Telstra’s new 5G network, covering the most common FAQs concerning 5G mobile and broadband.